A Candle in the Darkness

 Mary Jane Knight

 Mary Jane Knight is a music artist and vocal empowerment guide.
 With a background in opera and education, she’s known for using the human voice as a transformative tool—for connection, empowerment, and emotional release.
 Her debut solo album, Rising Free: a journey of healing, has been praised as “raw, heartfelt, and hopeful” (EARMILK), offering “a profound message of self-discovery and emotional release” (Rival Magazine).
 She sends a heartfelt and intentional newsletter once a month, designed to uplift and inspire.
 Words from her heart, straight to your inbox.
+Receive a free song mediation gift when you subscribe.

 Read more from Mary Jane Knight